Home of Bobsled, Luge, and Skeleton Training

 Experience a Bobsled, Luge, and Skeleton Race

 Come out to see a race.
 Stand alongside the track with packs of cheering fans and feel the rumble of a bobsled as it banks a turn.
 Follow a skeleton racer sliding at Autobahn speeds and realize his chin is just three inches off the ice.
 Or marvel at the silent speed of a luge athlete racing by at over 90 miles per hour.
+Visit the United States Bobsled & Skeleton Federation and the USA Luge website for training and competition schedules

 Lake Placid Bobsled and Skeleton Experience